-The main reasons investor use BPS points are:
+The main reasons investors use BPS points are:

 - To describe incremental interest rate changes for securities and interest rate reporting.

-- To avoid ambiguity and confusion when discussing relative and absolute interest rates, especially when the rate difference is less than 1 percent, but the amount has material importance to discuss.
+- To avoid ambiguity and confusion when discussing relative and absolute interest rates, especially when the rate difference is less than 1 percent, but the amount has material importance.
 For example, when discussing an interest rate that has increased from 11% to 12%, some may use the absolute method stating there is a 1% increase in the interest rate, while some may use the relative method stating a 9.09% increase in in the interest rate.
-Using basis points eliminates this confusion by stating that there is an increase in the interest rate by 100 basis points.
+Using basis points eliminates this confusion by stating that there is an increase in the interest rate of 100 basis points.

 The usage of basis points is primarily applied to yields and interest rates, but they may also apply to the change in the value of an asset, such as the percentage changes of stock values.
-Other examples are:
+Common examples include the following:

 - Treasury bonds